Nano-particle field extraction thruster: Wet-NanoFET

 Most prototypes and testing up to now has been done on a wet-nanoFET.
 This design uses a low surface-tension, low viscosity, and non-conductive liquid to transport and/or store cylindrical particles.
-These particles are carbon-nano-tubes ranging in size from 1 nm to 100 nm.
+These particles are carbon-nano-tubes ranging in size from 1±to nm.
 Issues with this design involve the potential for colloid formation, the liquid vaporizing in space, and the increased space and weight.

 Dry-NanoFET

 This variation looks to be better than the wet-nanoFET as it has none of the liquid based problems of the wet-nanoFET.
 Unfortunately, not much information has been released on how it manages to transport particles to the charging pad.
 Once at the charging pad, it uses a piezoelectric layer to get the particles moving and to get them off the charging pad.
 This breaks the adhesion force and severely reduces their attraction to the charging pad, allowing the acceleration grid to start pulling them out.